Who Cares? Becoming Your Best Friend with Compassion, Care and Love

 The radiotherapy I had in infancy stunted growth of my orbital bones, caused the tissues in my eye socket to atrophy, and damaged the cornea in my left eye.
 So today my small right eye socket and shrunken eyelids struggle to hold my tiny prosthetic eye securely, while the vision in my left eye is decreasing.

-When focusing on these issues, it’s easy to become intensely jealous of other survivors’ beautiful prosthetic eyes, of good vision, of surgery that can correct a drooping eyelid without exposing the seeing-eye to more damage.
+When focusing on these issues, it’s easy to become intensely envious of other survivors’ beautiful prosthetic eyes, of good vision, of surgery that can correct a drooping eyelid without exposing the seeing-eye to more damage.
 All those comparisons come from a place of lack – you have something I want and can’t have.

 In those moments, I can choose to recognise that I am sad about my eye and sight, and give myself comfort rather than abusing myself about things that were not my fault and I cannot control.
 I can feel gratitude for the prosthetic eye and sight I do have, find other ways to feel beautiful, and take care of my remaining sight (and my whole self in the process).
 I can value and respect myself even though my eyes look the way they do and my sight is poor.

 Life is a two-way street, and it’s safer to look in both directions when crossing the comparison highway.
 I have removed my eye in Africa to ease the aching heart of children who had none.
 I have marvelled at the glory of a sunset alongside friends who could only experience its delight through my descriptions and the fading glow on their skin.
-I am thankful for my prosthetic eye and my sight, despite all the troubles they bring.
+I am grateful for my prosthetic eye and my sight, despite all the troubles they bring.
 Sure, I wish they could be better, but when I look both ways, I am less inclined to base my desires and decisions on comparison of what I lack, focusing more on what is truly right for me.

 Having the compassion and love to let go of negative beliefs and comparison is an important step to finding ourselves again, or perhaps for the first time.
 Stripping back all the “Should” and “Must” stories, and the layers of pretence with which we cloak ourselves, so we become familiar with our core personality, and what makes us feel truly alive.
 How can you shine brightly by simply being you?